Residential Contractor's Registry

 Residential Contractor advisors, together with the Secretary of State’s Office of Professional Regulation, provide governance, oversight and enforcement for your profession.
 VBRA and OPR will gather and vet earned certifications that can be listed next to a contractor's name on the registry site, further helping consumers with the decisions to hire a contracting professional.

 This page contains detailed information regarding applicable statutes and rules as well as additional resources.
-More information will be added as the program is rolled out, including contract templates for residential contractors to customize and use.
+More information will be added as the program is rolled out, including a sample residential contractor agreement contract for contractors to customize and use.

 Resources: (Keep checking here!)